 - Salt & Pepper

 - Parmesan Cheese

-- Mix eggs (2 eggs is enough for 4 slices of bread) a small amount of milk, salt and pepper to taste in a wide bowl.
-Quickly dip a slice of bread into the egg mixture and put into frying pan (you will need to add a bit of butter to the pan so the bread doesnt stick).
+- Beat eggs (2 eggs is enough for 4 slices of bread) a small amount of milk, salt and pepper to taste in a wide bowl.
+Melt some butter in a frying pan over medium heat.
+Quickly dip a slice of bread into the egg mixture and put into frying pan.
 Cook on both sides until golden brown.

-- To serve, butter the top of the french toast, put 3 - 4 slices of cooked salami on top and sprinkle with desired amount of parmesan cheese.
+- To serve, butter the top of the french toast, put 3 slices of cooked salami on top and sprinkle with desired amount of Parmesan cheese.